Chapter Five

 "But sir, they are wounded and want to surrender," a colonel protested to [a major general] at the edge of the cleared perimeter after a massive and unsuccessful Japanese attack.

-"You heard me, Colonel," replied [the major general], who was only yards away from upstretched Japanese hands.
+"You heard me, Colonel," replied [the Major General], who was only yards away from upstretched Japanese hands.
 "I want no prisoners.
 Shoot them all."

 They were shot.